 Each time the ILP is reviewed it is discussed with your child and their views are taken into account when new targets are set.
 The Headteacher undertakes ongoing rigorous monitoring of all aspects of school life including SEND provision which will include observing and talking to children on the SEND register about their education and learning experiences.
-Where external agencies are involved, children's views are often sought using the question sets recommended by the professional concerned.
+Where external agencies are involved children are often encouraged to be part of the process of assessment and review, for example through the completion of an evaluation before, during and after an agency has been involved.